 SQL COALESCE Function: NULL Handling for Data Engineers

 NULL is the most misunderstood value in SQL.
 It is not zero, not an empty string, not false.
 It is unknown.
 COALESCE is the standard tool for taming NULLs, but using it correctly requires understanding how NULLs propagate through comparisons, arithmetic, aggregations, and joins.
-Interviewers test NULL handling because it separates candidates who have debugged real pipelines from those who have only written textbook queries.
+Interviewers test NULL handling because it separates candidates who have debugged real pipelines from those who have not.

 Four NULL Rules Every Data Engineer Must Know